Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/_index.md

 * [Queenseat](/throneless-games/conquer/queenseat/) => the best introduction for all ages, using a changing Throne card to keep the game simple but tactical.
 * [Kingseat](/throneless-games/conquer/kingseat/) => the original version, with slightly more complicated setup and Princes.
 * [Kaizerseat](/throneless-games/conquer/kaizerseat/) => the most complicated version, giving you the deepest gameplay in return.

-These games all have the same core mechanic (the "Throneless Mechanic"): you simultaneously vote every turn, and either your vote is registered, or it's discarded and you swap places with someone.

-They also have the same fonts and visual style, though the specific images are different.

-Why?
-Because on top of this, each game includes different mechanics and a different set of "Princes" to root for.
-Each Prince is based on a different animal, and has a different ability or winning condition.

 {{% /section-centered %}}

+{{% section-centered heading="Throneless Games" icon="page/icon_throneless" %}}

+These games all have the same core mechanic (the "Throneless Mechanic"): you simultaneously vote every turn, and either your vote is registered OR you swap places with someone.

+Besides that, each game includes completely unique mechanics and a different "Princes" to root for.
+Each Prince is based on a different animal and has a different abilities or winning conditions.

+These games also share the same visual style, though the specific Prince illustrations are of course always different.

+The name "Throneless" was chosen because in these games ...

+* You have no fixed position: you swap places a lot
+* The person sitting on the "throne" each round is important
+* The medieval theme about kings and princes, of course
+* And the games can be played while standing up (or with minimal table space)

+{{% /section-centered %}}

-{{% section-centered heading="Credits" anchor="credits" %}}
+{{% section-centered heading="Credits" anchor="credits" icon="page/icon_credits" %}}

 This game actually uses three different fonts.
 (These are called "blackletter" or "fraktur" fonts.)